Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Since discovery of the opal field in 1930, Andamooka, 640 km by road north of Adelaide, has been a major world producer of precious opal.
-All workable opal at Andamooka has been found in the Marree Formation, a sequence of marine sediments of Cretaceous age.
-No gem quality opal has been discovered to date in younger Tertiary sediments nor in the older Jurassic, Cambrian or Precambrian rocks.
 The opal has formed within a bleached profile at the interface of a white, sandy clay (kopi), and an underlying, impermeable, grey-brown montmorillonitic clay or mud near the base of the Marree Formation.
 Generally, this interface, or level, is marked by a pebble or conglomerate layer.
 Precious opal has accumulated in suitable crevices or has been trapped by permeability barriers.

 RI 52 - Report of Investigations - Geological Investigations: Tarcoola-Alice Springs Railway; McNally, G.H.
 1980